-The units, which consist of one share and one-third of a warrant, will trade with the symbol KAHC.U. after the IPO.
+The units, which consist of one share and one-third of a warrant, trade with the symbol KAHC.U.

 As is the case with most SPACS, the KKR team has left themselves a lot of options when it comes to what kind of company they will buy.
 With Mr. Murphy on board, it is safe to say it will be part of the consumer segment.

 Simons Property Group Inc. (NYSE: SPG) also filed an S1 for a new SPAC in February.
 Simon Property Group Acquisition Holdings units will consist of one share and a quarter of a warrant.
 The symbol is SPGS.U and it's still trading for $10.

 Simon is the largest retail REIT in the world, so it has had an interesting year, to say the least.
 2020 is the year it proved that it is not only the biggest retail REIT, but it is also probably the best in the world as well.
 While its stock price is down for the year, it has more than doubled off the lows.

 Simon Property Group has navigated the worst of the crisis.
 It helps that it has always focused on Class A high-end malls.
 With the end of the pandemic in sight thanks to vaccines, Simon has not only survived – it will thrive with the return of the consumer in late 2021.

 Simon CEO David Simon will be the chair of the SPAC.
 The filing talks about using his understanding of premium real estate, relationships with brands, and a broader network of connections in real estate, retail, finance, media, and entertainment to help find attractive deals.